Labour’s plans require no more tax rises, Reeves says

 Her statement means that a Labour government would be unlikely to bring forward a budget until at least September, given the timings of parliamentary recesses.

-Standing in front of two jet engines at Rolls Royce’s plant in Derby on Tuesday, Ms Reeves said her party’s proposals meant there were “no additional tax rises needed beyond the ones I have set out”.
+Standing in front of two jet engines at Rolls-Royce’s plant in Derby on Tuesday, Ms Reeves said her party’s proposals mean there are “no additional tax rises needed beyond the ones I have set out”.

 The increases already proposed include closing “loopholes” in the windfall tax on oil and gas companies and the Government’s plans to tax non-doms, and making private schools subject to VAT.